 There are a few places to eat adjacent to the Seven Wells parking lot, including fresh coconut stalls and a mini mart.
 Prefer a picturesque waterfront lunch option?
 Head back to Perdana Quay and you will find a diverse selection of restaurants along the Telaga Harbour boardwalk.

 Alternatively, you can beeline to Padang Matsirat, home of the Field of Burnt Rice, where you will find an abundance of local eateries, food stalls and souvenir shops.
-(Just tell your taxi, “Field of Burnt Rice”) It is also a perfect opportunity to try a bowl of famous Laksa at nearby Laksa Kaw (on the main road).
+(Just tell your taxi, “Field of Burnt Rice”) It is also a perfect opportunity to try a bowl of famous Laksa at nearby Laksa Kaw or cool off with a tasty Cendol or ABC at Warung Kak Imah (both are nearby on the main road).
 The Field of Burnt Rice is down the small road in the back of the parking lot.
 It is just a small house and a memorial plaque, but it’s worth a stop by just for a brief, but significant, bit of insight into Langkawi’s history.

 To get to the small historic site, you will need to pass through a small building filled with various souvenir vendors.
 Don’t walk too fast because there are some excellent deals to be had on batik, t-shirts and local snacks.